mahmoud/sedimental/entries/simple_statistics_for_systems.md

 Measurement is all about balance.
 Too little data and you might as well have not bothered.
 Or worse, you make an uninformed decision that takes your service down with it.
 Then again, too much data can take down a service.
-And even if you keep an eye on memory consumption, you need to consider the resources required to through excess data. "[Big data][big_data]" looms large, but it is not a necessary step toward understanding big systems.
+And even if you keep an eye on memory consumption, you need to consider the resources required to manage excess data. "[Big data][big_data]" looms large, but it is not a necessary step toward understanding big systems.
 We want dense, balanced data.